 When is summer going to arrive?
-Munich has leaped into life from the end of July, with music, theatre, sports, games and beer gardens.
+Munich has leaped into life from the end of July 2020, with music, theatre, sports, games and beer gardens.
 Most of the programs were extended until October 4.
-Seven reasons why "Summer in the City" is a great event worth travelling for even at the start of autumn.
+Seven reasons why "Summer in the City" was a great event worth travelling.

 Organisers all over Munich have worked together to produce an open-air cultural programme which includes concerts, theatre, cabaret and other events such as the main Summer Stage in Olympiapark and the Trachtival in the Werksviertel.
 Munich’s theatres, museums and institutions are also involved in the Summer in the City cultural programme.

 As part of "Summer in the City", the Volkstheater offers theater performances until September 26.

 The concert initiative MONOCORONA was launched on September 2.
 Musicians, artists and Munich bands will come together in a series of live concerts in the Munich city area to spread good spirits until September 26th as well.

 Art in public space, such as the bronze sculpture "Bavaria" by Alicja Kwade on Cornelius Bridge or the work of the artist Rut Massó on Lenbachplatz, can be seen in many places in the city.
 From the end of July, the Bridge Sprout project on the upper part of the Schwindinsel will offer a completely different view of the Isar river.
 In addition, an art campaign in the Glockenbachviertel neighbourhood, entitled “The Commons”, focusses on the public sphere.
 As part of this project, urban art murals will appear on the Breakout building on the corner of Bayerstraße and Schillerstraße and also on the Museum of Urban and Contemporary Art (MUCA).